 Insurance companies fight claims regularly in an attempt to save themselves money at your expense.
 A lawsuit has to be filed in approximately 10-20% of all cases.
 While this may not sound like a large percentage, Lawsuits are not uncommon today.

-We have three litigation attorneys or “trial lawyers” at Simmons and Fletcher, P.C.
-Our personal injury trial lawyers file a total of 10-15 lawsuits a month on average.
+Our Texas personal injury lawyers file a total of 10-15 lawsuits a month on average.
 The insurance companies know who will file a personal injury lawsuit and who can be lowballed because they will not.
 Thus, it is important to retain a lawyer with a track record of filing lawsuits and going to trial on behalf of their clients like the trial attorneys at Simmons and Fletcher, P.C.

 How Do You File a Personal Injury Lawsuit?